Unstable entropy for Anosov diffeomorphisms on the 3-torus: Introduction

 Finally, \S \ref{sec5} is devoted to the construction of the $cs$-system and the proofs of \eqref{eq:holhol} and \eqref{eq:restric}.
 We use a combination of functional and dynamical ideas.
 In summary: \begin{itemize} \item the $cs$-system $(\mu^{cs}_x)_{x\in \mathbb T^3}$ is constructed from the resonant state using the functional approach, see Proposition \ref{propdur}.
 This establishes \eqref{eq:holhol} and \eqref{eq:restric} for $(\mu^{cs}_x)_{x\in \mathbb T^3}$; \item we show using the functional approach that $\mu_{J^c_f}$ can be obtained as the limit of pullbacks of $(\mu^{cs}_x)_{x\in \mathbb T^3}$, see Proposition \ref{prophol}.
 This should be compared with \cite[Theorem 4.7 (1)]{CPZ20} and \cite[Theorem 1.1]{PP} although our techniques are quite different; \item we deduce that $(\mu^{cs}_x)_{x\in \mathbb T^3}$ is equal to the $cs$-conditionals of $\mu_{J^c_f}$ mimicking the dynamical argument of \cite[Lemma 8.1]{CPZ20}; \item using an adaptation of \cite[Lemma 2.12]{CPZ20}, the \emph{local product structure} of $\mu_{J^c_f}$ and Corollary \ref{cor}, we deduce the holonomy invariance \eqref{eq:holhol} of $(\mu^{u}_x)_{x\in \mathbb T^3}$ from the holonomy invariance of $(\mu^{cs}_x)_{x\in \mathbb T^3}$.
 This last argument seems to be the main novelty compared to previous works and might be of independent interest; \item finally, we show \eqref{eq:restric} for $(\mu^{u}_x)_{x\in \mathbb T^3}$ by adapting \cite[Lemma 3.2]{Hum}. \end{itemize} \textbf{Acknowledgements.} The author would like to first thank Colin Guillarmou and Thibault Lefeuvre for their guidance and advice during the writing of this paper.
 The author would also like to thank Jérôme Buzzi, Sylvain Crovisier, François LeDrappier, Ali Tahzibi and Amie Wilkinson for answering some questions related to the project.

-Th author would like to further thank Ali Tahzibi for noticing that the previous argument given in Remark \ref{remabs} was incomplete, an issue that has now been resolved and for pointing out to him that the u-MME is unique for linear automorphisms.
+The author would like to further thank Ali Tahzibi for noticing that the previous argument given in Remark \ref{remabs} was incomplete and Jérôme Buzzi for making him aware of a gap in the previous proof of the measurability of the Margulis system in Proposition \ref{leafmeasure}.
+These issues have now been resolved in the current version of the paper.
+Finally, he would like to thank Ali Tahzibi for pointing out to him that the $u$-MME is unique for linear automorphisms and Gabriel Rivière for pointing out the work \cite{RS}, which lead to Remark \ref{rem:Gabriel}.

 This research was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement no. 101162990 — ADG).